gohugoio/hugo/content/content-management/taxonomies.md

 ### Overriding Hugo's Default Taxonomies

 If you do not specify any taxonomies in your site configuration file *and* your content already includes front matter with `tags:` or `categories`, Hugo will automatically create taxonomy pages.
-To override this behavior, set the key-value pairs for both of the default taxonomies to empty strings in your `config` file.
+To override this behavior, set the key-value pairs for both of the default taxonomies to empty strings in your `config` file:

-{{% code file="remove-default-taxonomies-config.toml" %}}
 ```toml
 [taxonomies]
   tag = ""
   category = ""
 ```
-{{% /code %}}

-{{% code file="remove-default-taxonomies-config.yml" %}}
 ```yaml
 taxonomies:
     tag: ""
     category: ""
 ```
-{{% /code %}}

 ### Preserving Taxonomy Values

 By default, taxonomy names are hyphenated, lower-cased, normalized, and then fixed and title-ized within.

-Therefore, if you want to have a taxonomy value with special characters such as `Gérard Depardieu` instead of `Gerard Depardieu`, you need to set the value for `preserveTaxonomyNames` in your [site configuration][config] to `true`.
+Therefore, if you want to have a taxonomy value with special characters such as `Gérard Depardieu` instead of `Gerard Depardieu`, set the value for `preserveTaxonomyNames` to `true` in your [site configuration][config].
 Hugo will then preserve special characters in taxonomy values but will still title-ize the values for titles and normalize them in URLs.

 Note that if you use `preserveTaxonomyNames` and intend to manually construct URLs to the archive pages, you will need to pass the taxonomy values through the [`urlize` template function][].